 There are five types of glaucoma eye drops available.
 One of the earliest forms still exists – beta blockers.
 Potential dangers or drawbacks when using beta blocker glaucoma eye drops include negative side effects in some patients who already have heart and respiratory conditions.

-Adrenergic glaucoma eye drops serve a dual purpose – they help reduce the production of aqueous humor (natural eye fluid) while also promoting its increased outflow from the eye.
-Typical side effects of this type of glaucoma eye drops may include discoloration of the white of the eyes, tear duct blockage, and more rarely, accelerated heart rate/heart palpitations.
+Adrenergic glaucoma eye drops serve a dual purpose – they help reduce the production of aqueous humour (natural eye fluid) while also promoting its increased outflow from the eye.
+Typical side effects of this type of glaucoma eye drops may include discolouration of the white of the eyes, tear duct blockage, and more rarely, accelerated heart rate/heart palpitations.

 The third type of glaucoma eye drops is alpha-adrenergic antagonists.
 These should not be used by patients taking beta blockers of any type, or by those taking MAO inhibitors.
 Typical side effects of this form of glaucoma eye drops include dilated pupils and/or red eyes.